Download the Lumberjack Builder app.

 While not recommended, the corrected transcripts with added keywords can be exported to FCP X and will update the original Event with the new metadata.
 The transcript will appear in the Notes filed of the Keyword Range.
 You can send direct to a copy of FCP X running on the same computer, or export zipped XML to send to another computer with FCP X.

-It is not immediately obvious in FCP X, how to Filter to the Keyword Range containing the search result is not obvious.
+It is not immediately obvious in FCP X, how to Filter to the Keyword Range containing the word.
 If you select the Event, every instance of the Clip will show in the Filtered result.

 For successful Filtering you need to select the Keywords - Lumberjack folder (after importing metadata from Builder) before Filtering., or other Folder containing the Keyword Ranges that have text in their Notes field.

 In Story Mode you can filter selects using the Filter box at the top of the Selects column.
 Builder supports both "OR" and "AND" searching.
 You can use either type of search and limit it to Favorites only.
 Selects filter on the words in the transcript and Keywords added to a text range.

 You can change the search type for the Filter in Transcript and Selects view.
 The options are to filer either All fields; or just People, Keywords or Transcript.